1987 World Series: Game 4

 In Game 4, the Twins scored first on Greg Gagne’s home run, but the Cardinals tied it on a Jim Lindeman RBI single.
 Tom Lawless hit a three-run homer in the fourth off Viola (only his second Major League homer after going 2 for 25 during the regular season), one of Viola's five earned runs in the game and six runs in the fourth.
-However, the Cards weren't done scoring.
-Dan Schatzeder allowed another RBI single to Lindeman and a two-run double to Willie McGee.
+The Cards, however, weren't done scoring; Dan Schatzeder allowed another RBI single to Lindeman and a two-run double to Willie McGee.
 Joe Niekro and George Frazier shut the Redbirds out the rest of the game.
 Bob Forsch got the win with 2 2/3 innings of one run relief.
-Starter Greg Mathews aggravated a quadriceps injury in the fourth inning, (the injury went back to Game 5 of the NLCS) had to be removed from the game and was unable to play for the rest of the series.
+Starter Greg Mathews aggravated a quadriceps injury in the fourth inning (the injury went back to Game 5 of the NLCS), had to be removed from the game and was unable to play for the rest of the series.
 Ken Dayley got the save.

 Just prior to Game 4, Reggie Jackson, who was working as a field reporter for ABC's coverage of the 1987 World Series, admitted that he didn't know who Tom Lawless was.

 Game 5

 Game 5 was a much closer contest, with the Cardinals coming out victorious by a score of 4–2.
 Curt Ford hit a two-run single in the sixth, breaking a scoreless pitcher's duel between Danny Cox and Bert Blyleven.
 By the end of the seventh, the Cards were up 4–0.
-The Twins scored two in the eighth on a triple by Gary Gaetti off reliever Todd Worrell and made a game of it but eventually relinquished the save to him as Gaetti failed to score.
+The Twins scored two in the eighth on a triple by Gary Gaetti off reliever Todd Worrell to make a game of it, but eventually relinquished the save to him as Gaetti failed to score.
 The Cardinals stole five bases in Game 5, the most for any team since the 1907 Chicago Cubs.